breiting/genesis/README.md

 ### Example: XOR Evolution

-Genesis ships with a simple example where NeuroEvolution learns the XOR logical function.
+**genesis** ships with a simple example where NeuroEvolution learns the XOR logical function.

 ```cpp
 gr::NeuralNetwork nn({2, 4, 1});